 Two hours off the coast of Bali lies three desert islets, called the Gili Islands.
 Consisting of white sand beaches, palms trees, seashells and pristine turquoise waters; the Gilis are the epitome of a tropical paradise.

-15 years ago the Gilis were somewhat of a backpacker secret, but over the last five or so years, they have skyrocketed in popularity.
+20 years ago the Gilis were somewhat of a backpacker secret, but over the last five years or so, they have skyrocketed in popularity.
 I guess the secret is out!
 Or it probably hasn’t been a secret since the 80s, but at least it felt like it.
 These days the little archipelago are booming like nowhere else in Indonesia, new hotels, restaurants and tour operators are popping up all over.
 But somehow they’ve managed to keep the development in line with the islands own esthetics, you won’t see many concrete monstrosities here.

 What’s so interesting is that all the islands have their own unique characters.
 Trawangan, or Gili T, is by far the most developed of the three.
 Once referred to by a fellow backpacker as “fist pump island”, I don’t think it needs any further explanation.
 Gili T is party central.